nais/doc/content/redis.md

 ## How to

-There is three ways to get running with Redis, one for Naisd, and two for Naiserator.
+There is two ways to get running with Redis, one for Naisd, and one for Naiserator.

 ### Naisd